 - What Protein Goes Well With Pesto and Pasta?

 - Homemade Pesto For A Winning Dish

 As an Amazon Associate I earn from qualifying purchases, at no extra cost for you!
 Thank you!

-When it comes to vegetables for this pesto pasta recipe, you can be adventurous or practical, by using anything that’s in your fridge or freezer.
 One thing I would never skip though is fresh cherry tomatoes.
 They’re juicy and pop in your mouth providing extra flavours and fresh sweetness.
-Other vegetables that go well with pesto pasta include:
+Other vegetables that go well with easy pesto pasta include:

 - Bell peppers.